r7kamura/twitter-recommendation-block/README.md

 ## Features

 - Block promoted tweets in timeline.
-- Block recommended topics in sidebar.
+- Block recommended topics and users in sidebar.
-- Block recommended topics in timeline.
-- Block recommended users in timeline.
+- Block recommended topics and users in timeline.
-- Block recommended users in sidebar.

 ## Screenshots